anonymouskids/anonymouskids.github.io/README.md

 ### Objective evaluation
 ![Image](https://farm5.staticflickr.com/4611/28140381309_f9179756b9_b.jpg)
 > Fig. 8: the performance of our algorithm on SIID dataset. *SIID dataset and Error rate is proposed by Chen et al. _Intrinsic decomposition from a single spectral image._ Applied optics 56.20 (2017): 5676-5684.

+## <span id='contri'>Contribution</span>
+In sum, our LRIID algorithm outperforms state-of-the-art algorithms on MIID problem.
+And our MIID dataset with the ground truth would play an important role in MIID problems.

 <!--### Subjective evaluation>